Pirates, Dyaks and Initial British Contacts

 Even after Sarawak did fomrally join the Malaysian Federation in 1963, Indonesian insurgents and soldiers crossed over the long, ill defined mountainous, jungle border between the two states.
 Britain had pledged to continue to offer military support to the new Commonwealth nation of Malaysia.
 All branches of the British forces participated in a jungle campaign that lasted until 1966.
 It soon realised the importance of winning hearts and minds and made innovative use of helicopters, aerial resupply, marine craft and special forces to lay ambushes and move military assets in otherwise hostile and difficult terrain.
 The military effort took on added theatre significance as nearby South Vietnam descended into armed conflict involving the Americans.
 Commonwealth forces from New Zealand and Australia soon joined the British and Malaysian forces in patrolling the nearly 1,000 mile long border with Indonesia and repelling repeated incursions.
 In the end the lack of Indonesian military success on the ground combined with their inability to attract significant sympathisers to their cause throughout Northern Borneo and then an unexpected military anti-Communist coup back in Indonesia eventually all combined to bring the Konfrontasi to an end.

 Sarawak was now part of the Federation of Malaysia.
-It had been a most unusual territory with a unique system of governance that inspired remarkable loyalty for a remarkable length of time.
-There was undoubted difficulties in transferring this form of personal rule into the British Empire, but the well oiled British colonial machine soon swung into action and helped develop and prepare this most unusual territory for inclusion within Malaysia and then went to the extraordinary lengths of guarding and defending this arrangement from external threat well after its formal obligations had been completed.
-Sarawak had been a most unusual colony.
+It had been a most unusual territory with a unique system of governance that inspired remarkable loyalty for over a century of family rule.
+There were undoubted difficulties in transferring this form of personal rule into the British Empire, but the well oiled British colonial machine soon swung into action and helped develop and prepare this most unusual territory for inclusion within Malaysia and then went to the extraordinary lengths of guarding and defending this arrangement from external threat well after its formal obligations had been completed.
+Sarawak had been an exceptiona colony in more ways than one.